-Distributor's Warranties for Honda Motorcycle Emission Control Systems is necessary in order to maintain a valid emissions system warranty.
-The Vehicle Emission Control Information label is attached to the rear fender.
+USA Compliance with the terms of the Distributor's Warranties for Honda Motorcycle Emission Control Systems is necessary in order to maintain a valid emissions system warranty.

+The Vehicle Emission Control Information label is located the left side of the swingarm.